OkayAbedin/medbox/old/LINEAR_HALL_EFFECT_GUIDE.md

 ## Overview

-This document explains how the Linear Hall Effect Sensor Module (KY-024 or equivalent) is integrated into the MedBox project, offering advanced magnetic sensing capabilities compared to simpler approaches in previous versions.
+This document explains how the Linear Hall Effect Sensor Module (KY-024 or equivalent) is integrated into the CareBox project, offering advanced magnetic sensing capabilities compared to simpler approaches in previous versions.

 ## What is a Linear Hall Effect Sensor Module?